Are you searching for the right language-learning tool?

 Pros of Babbel App

-Lessons are useful in real-life interactions
+Lessons are helpful in real-life interactions

-Rather than just teaching single words to learners without putting them in context or teaching learners how to put all the words together, Babbel helps perfect your grammar skills and offers lessons that users can start to practice right away in real conversations.
+Rather than just teaching single words to learners without putting them in context or teaching learners how to put all the words together, Babbel helps perfect your grammar skills and offers lessons that users can practice right away in real conversations.

 Audio tracks are clear, with accents like those used by native speakers

-When using Babbel, you can hear a variety of authentic, native speakers using the words in their everyday language so you can pick up on the enunciations.
+When using Babbel, you can hear a variety of authentic native speakers using the words in their everyday language so you can pick up on the enunciations.

 Lessons follow a coherent pattern, building up on what has been previously taught

-Provides an explanation for grammar rules and cultural context of word usage, e.g., pronouns (formal and informal)
+Explains grammar rules and cultural context of word usage, e.g., pronouns (formal and informal)

 The tips and tricks can also be accessed separately on a different page for convenience.
 Because our brains are wired to analyze new languages as we learn them, Babbel’s tips help you comprehend concepts that may be difficult to grasp in immersion programs.